Who Contacts First After No Contact — Me or My Ex?

 The 'who contacts first' question is one of the most strategically charged in modern post-breakup work.
 Pop psychology answers it in terms of stubbornness, ego, and pride.
 Vedic astrology answers it differently and more accurately: whoever's chart enters the next benefic window first is statistically the side that breaks the silence, and whoever's chart is in a difficult window when they reach almost always produces a response that re-seals the silence rather than opening it.

-This reframing matters because the popular advice — 'wait them out' or 'reach out and risk it' — both assume the question is about willpower.
+The timing reframing matters because the popular advice — 'wait them out' or 'reach out and risk it' — both assume the question is about willpower.
 The chart's view is that it is about timing.
 Reaching during your own poor period nearly always produces another silence regardless of how thoughtful the message is.
 Reaching during a benefic window, even with a clumsy message, frequently produces real conversation.

 What follows is the framework for reading the next outreach window in either chart, what the response will likely depend on, and why the apparent 'winner' of the silence game often loses the actual relational outcome by reaching at the wrong time.